-The SENCO for Beal Vale Primary School is Mrs Janice Wild who can be contacted via the School Office or by phone on 0161 770 5752.
-Mrs Wild has attained the National Award for SEN Co-ordination and is a member of the School Leadership Team.
+The SENCO for Beal Vale Primary School is Mrs Elizabeth Jeffries who can be contacted via the School Office or by phone on 0161 770 5752 or admin@bealvaleprimary.com

 Aims

 - Every pupil has an entitlement to fulfil his or her optimum potential.
 This is achieved by ensuring the wellbeing of all pupils in relation to: being healthy, staying safe, enjoying and achieving, making a positive contribution and achieving social and economic wellbeing. - All children, including those with Special Educational Needs, should have full access to a broad, balanced and relevant education, including an appropriate curriculum for the Foundation stage and the National Curriculum. - All children with Special Educational Needs should have their needs met and our school is committed to raising the aspirations of and the expectations for all pupils with SEN. - All children should be enabled to develop to their full potential through a continuum of provision in an inclusive and supportive environment. - Parents have an important role to play in supporting their child's education. - The views of the child should be taken into account.